Suboxone Detox Center in Atlanta, GA

 - Hot or cold sensations all over the body

-- Excessive sweating that comes from Suboxone’s tendency to cause dehydration
+- Heavy sweating from dehydration

 - Nausea, vomiting, and generalized abdominal discomfort